 The right triangle is one where one of its angles is 90 degrees.
 This type of triangle has some unique properties that are important to geometry including the Pythagorean Theorem.
-Triangles that are not right triangles, or don't have an angle of 90 degrees are called oblique.
+Triangles that are not right triangles, or don't have one 90 degree angle, are called oblique.

 An acute triangle is a triangle where all the interior angles are less than 90 degrees.

-An obtuse triangle is the opposite of an acute triangle in that it is a triangle where at least one angle is greater than 90 degrees.
+An obtuse triangle is the opposite of an acute triangle in that it is a triangle where one angle is greater than 90 degrees.